 Once you’ve cleaned the AC condenser, allow the unit to dry.
 After the condenser is dry, cover the unit.
 Most hardware stores carrier covers for outdoor AC units.
 The cover can be used throughout the winter to protect the equipment from damage.
 Also, the covers are relatively easy to remove if unseasonably warm weather moves through and you need to turn on your AC unit.
 The important thing is to protect your system in order to avoid repairs and extend the life of your unit.

 Change the Air Filter

 If you’ve scheduled HVAC maintenance, then your air filter was likely changed.
 However, if not, change your air filter before you turn on your furnace.
 Clean air filters improve HVAC energy efficiency, which saves money in utility costs.
-Also, clean air filter allow air to move more freely through your HVAC unit.
+Also, a clean air filter allows air to move more freely through your HVAC unit.
 This means your system doesn’t have to work as hard to heat or cool your home.
 Since it’s recommended to change your air filter every one to three months, the change of seasons is the perfect time to also change your air filter.

 Repair Any Maintenance Issues

 Maintenance issues won’t fix themselves.
 Instead, they are likely to worsen over time.
 Don’t put off needed repairs until the spring.
 Deal with the issues before you shut down your air conditioning unit for the winter.
 Many of the issues causing your AC trouble may also impact your heating system.
 When repairs are addressed at the start of an issue, instead of when the system is totally broken, they usually cost less to fix.
 Stay on top of maintenance issues in order to protect your HVAC unit.